 Homemade marinara sauce can be stored in the refrigerator for about 3-4 days.

 Marinara sauce can also be frozen in a tightly sealed, freezer safe container for about 3-4 months.
 Sauce can be frozen in freezer bags, tupperware containers, or glass mason jars.

 If storing in glass jars, make sure you leave about ½ inch of space at the top of your jar.
-Your sauce will expand slightly as it freezes, and the space ensures your jar doesn't explode in the freezer!
+Your sauce will expand slightly as it freezes, and the space ensures your jar doesn't break in the freezer.